How To Write A Comic Book Script

 Break down comics into their basic elements

 One of the biggest elements of how to write a comic book script is learning how to write dialogue.
 Unlike with prose, in comics, there’s no room for subtleties in tone, pacing, or particularly, reading between the lines.
 You can’t just say that Al said “yes,” and expect the reader to infer the inflection in his voice or think he’s maybe slightly curious and also disappointed that his body is about to turn into stone.
 He just said yes.
 Comics are a lot about what’s not said.
 You have to decide whether you want to illustrate the reactions of characters and narrate their thoughts, or if you’ll just describe what they’re doing and how they’re moving.
 Speedy gesticulation?
 Slow, drawn out movements?
 Make a choice and stick to it.
+Platforms like Nerdcrawler’s Original Comic Art Marketplace can help you showcase your well-balanced scripts and connect with collectors who appreciate the craft.
 Lastly, keep it readable.
 This is vital for everything about how to write a comic book script.
 This includes paragraph length and content, wordiness, jargon, and onomatopoeia.
 Simple is the most direct route to a good comic script — and it’s the smartest choice for beginning writers, too.

 Figure out what the story is.
 What’s the main hook?